 Under the name of each variation, you find the traffic rate allocated to it.

-If you have hidden a variation (“Actions on the results page”) of the results page, this is indicated as “hidden”.
+If you have hidden a variation (Actions on the results page) of the results page, it is indicated as hidden.

 If you have disabled some variations, they appear after online ones.

 Note: A variation is considered disabled when it has been de-selected from the Graphic editor or when 0% of the traffic is allocated to it.